g-leech/argmin-gravitas/_posts/2023-01-29-disco-elysium.markdown

 <br><br>

 On launch, _Disco Elysium_ presents you with <a href="/img/discoskill.webp">24 bizarre skills</a>, half of which you can't even vaguely understand.
+These are actually your [subpersonalities](https://www.alignmentforum.org/posts/iCfdcxiyr2Kj8m8mT/the-shard-theory-of-human-values).
+As well as this incredibly loud internal chorus, your character state includes your overall archetype (Intellectual, Psyche, Motorics, "Physique"); your political ideologies (nonexclusive); your identity projects and Idees fixes (Thought Cabinet); and _crucially_ your outfit, which drastically alters your personality and capacities.

 The script is about <a href="https://www.dualshockers.com/disco-elysium-script-length-one-million-words/">2000</a> pages long. <!-- The soundtrack screeches at you.--> In a real sense it took <a href="https://www.articy.com/en/showcase/disco-elysium/">19 years</a> to make.
 The branching factor on most conversations is well above 1.
 You _could_ reconstruct its <a href="http://fayde.co.uk/search?query=sorry&WordBoundaries=0&actor1=&actor2=&VariableSearch=0&commit=Search">great and vast dialogue tree</a> in a mere novel... if you printed dozens of choose-your-own adventure paper books with thousands of post-its inside.
 So, excessive.

 <img src="/img/DiscoElysium_Articy_Flow_HangedMan.jpg" />